Way2Cringe/Task_Haxe/README.md

-To run thos project, it is necessary to save the relative structure of the project.
+To run this project, it is necessary to save the relative structure of the project.